MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-keyboard-shortcuts.md

 # Keyboard shortcuts for AL in Visual Studio Code

-The following table provides an overview of some of the shortcut key combinations that you can use when you are working in Visual Studio Code.
+The following table provides an overview of some of the shortcut key combinations that you can use when you're working in Visual Studio Code.
 For a complete overview, see [Key Bindings for Visual Studio Code](https://code.visualstudio.com/docs/customization/keybindings).

 ## General in Visual Studio Code